OPSILab/Data-model-mapper-frontend/README.md

 - **``dataModel``**: the data model to compare with the output for validation, if no dataModelIn is specified in his field.
 - **``csvDelimiter``**: the csvDelimiter.

-With the csv sourceDataType, the array in the object inside the JSON will not be exported in the response and the dimension of the array in the root of the JSON will be limited of the dimension set in the map file.
-Soon will be added full compatibility with array

 --------------------

 <a name="conf-id"/>